By George Beccaloni

 - Wallace graffiti on the island of Ternate.

 - Oval medallion, in plaster (279 mm x 232 mm), in the National Portrait Gallery, London, (NPG 1764) of Wallace's head and shoulders in profile facing right (note that "Russel" is misspelled).
 This was made by Albert Bruce-Joy (1842-1924) in 1906 and modeled from photographs and from life.
 It was donated by Wallace's children William and Violet in 1916.
-This is probably the plaster model used to produce the bronze medallions owned by the Linnean Society and Wellcome Library - see below.
+This is most similar to the silver medallion of Wallace displayed at the Royal Academy in 1908 (see below, and note the detail of the beard).
+However, it is also very close to the bronze and silvered copper versions listed below.
 Also see here.

 Plaster medallion owned by National Portrait Gallery (NPG 1764). © National Portrait Gallery, London.

-Oval medallion, in bronze, in the Linnean Society of London of Wallace's head and shoulders in profile facing right.
+Oval medallion, in bronze, 260 mm x 215mm in the Linnean Society of London of Wallace's head and shoulders in profile facing right.
 Made by Albert Bruce-Joy and donated in 1916 by Rev. James Marchant on behalf of the Alfred Russel Wallace Memorial Fund.
-This plaster example in the National Portrait Gallery was probably the original model for this item.
-Note that on 18 December 2009 a bronze copy of this medallion was unveiled at the Richard Hale School in Hertford (click HERE).
+On 18 December 2009 a bronze replica of this medallion was unveiled at the Richard Hale School in Hertford (click HERE).
 It hangs near the door into the school dining room.
-This door, made in 1667 was the original main door to the old Hale's Grammar School building.
+This door, made in 1667 was the original main door to the old Hale's Grammar School building (Wallace's old school).
+Note that the Linnean's medallion was stolen in 20??, but the Society managed to obtain another copy of it, which looks very similar to the Wellcome's medallion.
+More details to follow.

 Medallion in Linnean Society.